GeorgiosIoannouCoder/mindscanner/README.md

 ## Code With Plotly Graphs

 The full code for BiLSTM, CNN + BiLSTM, CNN, and BiGRU with all the Plotly interactive graphs can be found [here](https://nbviewer.org/github/GeorgiosIoannouCoder/mindscanner/blob/main/code/georgios_ioannou/bilstm_cnnbilstm_cnn_gru.ipynb).
+In case you have issues opening it is due to the fact that there is a lot of output making the .ipynb file size large.
+THe solution os to download the .ipynb [here](https://github.com/GeorgiosIoannouCoder/mindscanner/blob/main/code/georgios_ioannou/bilstm_cnnbilstm_cnn_gru.ipynb) and open it locally.

 <p align="right"><a href="#readme-top">Back to top</a></p>